zfxlabs/zfx-subzero/README.md

 The network is comprised of `cell` based transactions, which is an extension to the `utxo` model to include a `data` field and a cell type.
 This enables transactions to contain arbitrary data where the cell type defines the interpretation of the cell and is only relevant to clients which support that specific cell type.

-The `alpha` primitives are the only types of `cell` which must be executed as part of connsensus in order to determine whether validator staking times become invalid or when new validators begin staking on the network.
+The `alpha` primitives are the only types of `cell` which must be executed as part of consensus in order to determine whether validator staking times become invalid or when new validators begin staking on the network.

 There are three layers of consensus in `subzero`, each of which provide a vital role enabling the subsequent consensus mechanisms to operate.